Frans-L/fullstackopen2018-solutions/README.md

-# fullstackopen2018-solutions
-Solution to open course of University of Helsinki: Full stack open 2018 Material here: https://fullstackopen.github.io/ to fullstackopen2018
+# Full Stack Open 2018
+Solutions to Full stack open 2018.
+Solutions are in Finnish.
+The course is organized by Open University - University of Helsinki.

+The course material is located at: https://fullstackopen.github.io